MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/change-organization-ownership.md

 If no one in the organization has these permissions, contact [Azure DevOps Support](https://azure.microsoft.com/support/devops).

-Make sure that the new owner:
+Make sure the new owner has completed the following tasks:

-* Has been added and invited to your organization (`https://<yourorganization>.visualstudio.com`).
-* Has signed in to your organization, created a profile, and agreed to the Terms of Service.
+* Signed in to your organization, created a profile, and agreed to the Terms of Service.
-* Has accessed the organization at least once after creating an initial profile.
+* Accessed the organization at least once after creating an initial profile.

    ![Last access date](_img/change-organization-ownership/user-last-access.png)